Introduction: Paper Mache With Flour

 The classic way to create a paste for paper mache is to just use flour and water.
 Every paper mache artist has a slightly different opinion about what paste method is best.
 Some people don't like using flour because they think it is has less strength than glue and that it rots more easily, but others swear by this method, saying the original is the best.

 The only way to really decide what material works best for you, is to try a few and judge for yourself.
 In this lesson we're going to learn how to mix the basic flour and water paste and then use it to experiment with a few more paper mache techniques.
-We'll talk about different application methods, armatures and drying times then we'll use a simple balloon armature method, some cardboard sculpting techniques, and crepe paper details to make ourselves a fun piñata.
+We'll talk about different application methods, armatures and drying times and how to combine simple forms to create complex shapes.

 For this lesson you will need: